2024–25 Cleveland State Vikings women's basketball team

-The 2024–25 Cleveland State Vikings women's basketball team represents Cleveland State University during the 2024–25 NCAA Division I women's basketball season.
-The Vikings, led by seventh-year head coach Chris Kielsmeier, play their home games at the Wolstein Center in Cleveland, Ohio as members of the Horizon League.
+The 2024–25 Cleveland State Vikings women's basketball team represented Cleveland State University during the 2024–25 NCAA Division I women's basketball season.
+The Vikings, led by seventh-year head coach Chris Kielsmeier, played their home games at the Wolstein Center in Cleveland, Ohio as members of the Horizon League.

 Previous season

 The Vikings finished the 2023–24 season 29–6, 18–2 in Horizon League play, to finish as Horizon League regular-season champions.
 They defeated Northern Kentucky and Wright State before falling to Green Bay in the Horizon League tournament championship game.
 They received an automatic bid to the WBIT, where they were defeated by Toledo in the first round.